SaifHegazy1/PerfectionWeb-master/PerfectionWeb-master/README-DEPLOY.md

 ### 4.2 Test Integration
 1. Open your Vercel frontend URL: `https://your-project.vercel.app/login`
 2. Login with a parent phone number + password.
-3. Navigate to parent dashboard → should see students and sessions loading from the Render backend.
+3. Navigate to parent dashboard → should see students and sessions loading from Cloud Run backend.
 4. Try uploading an Excel file (admin portal) — should succeed.

 ---